 First Lone Star Discovery

-On September 12, 1866, Lyne Taliaferro Barret brought in the first Texas oil well.
-His Nacogdoches County discovery produced just 10 barrels a day and failed.
-It lay dormant for nearly two decades until 1887 when others returned to the small oilfield.
+Lyne Taliaferro Barret completed the first Texas oil well on September 12, 1866.
+His Nacogdoches County discovery produced just 10 barrels a day before eventually failing to produce at all.
+It lay dormant for nearly two decades until others returned to Barret’s small oilfield.

-Barret’s interest in finding this newly prized commodity was no doubt prompted by its lucrative $20 a barrel selling price – and his certainty that Texan oil was waiting for him.
+Barret’s interest in finding the newly prized commodity was no doubt prompted by its lucrative $20 a barrel selling price – and his certainty that Texan oil was waiting for him.

 Indians and early East Texas settlers had long known the Oil Springs area for its seepage and used the crude for its purported medicinal benefit for both themselves and their livestock.